Vignesh-Bala11/School-District-Analysis/README.md

         Removing the grade 9 students there was no change to the table

 ## Summary
-Removing the grade 9 did not affect the school district analysis except for the district summary when the math scores dropped by
-0.1%.
-This makes sense because of a data set containg 39,170 students only the grade 9 students of a particular highshool were removed (461 grade 9 students from Thomas High School were removed due to academic dishonesty) which shouldn't make to much of a difference and the resultant tables proved that compared to when the grade 9 students of Thomas High School were included in the analysis
+Removing the grade 9 did not affect the school district analysis except for the district summary as reading, math and overall scores dropped by a marginal amount.
+This makes sense because of a data set containg 39,170 students only the grade 9 students of a particular highshool were removed (461 grade 9 students from Thomas High School were removed due to academic dishonesty) which shouldn't make to much of a difference and the resultant tables proved that compared to when the grade 9 students of Thomas High School were included in the analysis.